Go-broke dates pushed back for Social Security, Medicare

 AARP CEO Jo Ann Jenkins said the reports “send a clear message to Congress: despite the short-term improvement, you must act to protect the benefits people have earned and paid into both now and for the long-term.”

-"The stakes are too high for the millions of Americans who rely on Medicare and Social Security for their health and financial wellbeing," she said.
+“The stakes are too high for the millions of Americans who rely on Medicare and Social Security for their halth and financial wellbeing,” she said.

 This year, Social Security retirees got a 5.9% boost in benefits, the biggest cost-of-living adjustment, also known as COLA, in 39 years.